-Currently, I have made a randomly accessible data structure that is guaranteed balanced and logarithmic in the general case but not one that has efficient balancing allowing for guaranteed logarithmic operations.
-Eventually, I intend to modify a standard Red-Black tree to allow for random access and that will meet all my specified requirements.
+Currently, I have made both a randomly accessible data structure that is guaranteed balanced and logarithmic in the general case and a standard Red Black Tree which is always logarithmic for insertion, deletion and lookup but is not randomly accessible at all.
+Now I am working to modify the Red Black Tree to give it random access capabilities.